My theater is not the product of one person’s efforts. I had a dream and many people helped me attain my dream of having a home theater.

 My Aunt Alice, who has also passed away now, was an amazing Interior Designed (also Lee’s Mother).
 She was a huge help picking fabric colors, carpet colors, chair materials and paint colors.

 My wife Pam, who supports all this foolishness and who believed this whole project would be something amazing – and it has.
 Thank you Pam!
+She is also my favorite movie buddy.

 Dennis Erskine who designed the theater and did an outstanding job.

 Alan Gouger formerly the owner of AV Science in upstate NY where I purchased my screen, projector and much of my early electronics.
+Alan is a good friend, we still talk and I still value his advide of new products.
+He lives in Florida now.

 Don Stewart, of Stewart Filmscreen.
 Not only ended up taking my calls and having many long discussions with me about projectors, screen materials and his family’s business, but he also personally laid out and designed my screen and frame, customized for my theater, and initially using material not sold to consumers – only the military.
 When I had an issue with the tiny holes in the screen which allow sound to pass through causing moire problems, Don promised my next screen would be at their cost, and they made good on Don’s promise years after he retired!
 Great folks at Stewart.

 Robin Novoa at Sim 2 the Italian projector company.
-When I had problems with my first projector Sim 2 not only made it good but they sent Robin (from Miami) to personally install my second Sim 2 projector.
+When I had problems with my first projector (Sim2 HT300) Sim 2 not only made it good but they sent Robin (from Miami) to personally install my second (newer) Sim 2 projector.
 Over the years the Sim 2 folks have been very, very good to me and Robin is a great guy, very knowledgeable and helpful.

 Below are the most of the people mentioned above.